Benefits of Nephron-Sparing Surgery (Partial Nephrectomy)

 Robotic Partial Nephrectomy: What to Expect

-The da Vinci Robotic Surgery System consists of a robot and a computer console.
 The surgeon sits at the console and views a magnified, 3D-image of the surgical site on a computer screen in real-time.
 The robot has a high-resolution camera and four arms equipped with miniature instruments referred to as micro instruments.

 Through small incisions, the surgeon uses the micro instruments to access the kidney.
 The robot senses the surgeon's hand movements and translates them electronically into precise movements for the micro instruments.
 It also detects and eliminates any tremors in the surgeon's hand movements.